lyl8086/RADscripts/RADassembler/README.md

 threads: number of threads used in cstacks.
 gapped: turn on gapped assembly?
 1:on, 0:off.
 replot: just re-plot graphs.
-yrange: ranges for axis used in plot, minimum:maximum.
+yrange: ranges for y-axis used in plot, minimum:maximum.
 ```

 <b>see</b> [samples](samples) for an example run.